borislavab/learnidem/content/How to use Idem/Use Cases/End to End Azure VM/_index.md

         requestedby: hernandezf@vmware.com
 ```

-Save your file and we are ready for deployment, please note that all the resources have the [Idem Present Directive](/Getting-Started/Basic-Commands/) and that we must include the [reconcilier flag](/How-to-use-Idem/States/reconciler-flag/), so [Idem](/) can loop for all the dependencies resources to be created.
+Save your file and we are ready for deployment, please note that all the resources have the [Idem Present Directive](/Getting-Started/Basic-Commands/) and that we must include the [reconciler flag](/How-to-use-Idem/States/reconciler-flag/), so [Idem](/) can loop for all the resource dependencies to be created.

 ```shell
 idem state my_resource_group_state.sls --reconciler=basic
 ```

-You can then use [Idem describe](/How-to-use-Idem/Describe/) to validate all your resources are created (BTW, it would be a good idea to use your own SSH public Key, this one is fake)
+You can then use [Idem describe](/How-to-use-Idem/Describe/) to validate all your resources are created (BTW, it would be a good idea to use your own SSH public key, this one is fake)